TroodInc/trood-core-bundler-template/docs/api/mainConfig.rst

 .. attribute:: models

+    settings for business object models

+    .. attribute:: models.BOName

-    settings for models, here we indicate an object with the name of a business object.
+        here we indicate an object with the name of a business object.
 In this object we specify endpoint and we can indicate that we do not have pagination in endpoint

+        .. attribute:: BOName.endpoint

+            **required** endpoint for a business object

+        .. attribute:: BOName.pagination

+            whether pagination is enabled or not, by default **true**

 **businessObjects example:**